Bladder cancer is a type of cancer that starts in the bladder. The bladder is an organ in your pelvis that stores urine before it leaves your body.

 3. Workplace chemicals

 Certain chemicals that are used in the workplace have been associated with a higher chance of developing bladder cancer.
-Studies estimate that occupational exposure to chemical agents is responsible for 18 percent of bladder cancer cases.
+Studies estimate that occupational exposure to chemical agents is responsible for

 Doctors believe contact with certain agents leads to bladder cancer because your kidneys help filter harmful chemicals from your bloodstream and distribute them into your bladder.

 Substances used in the manufacturing of rubber, dyes, leather, and paint products are thought to affect your risk of bladder cancer.
 Some of these chemicals include benzidine and beta-naphthylamine, which are known as aromatic amines.